oppiliappan/site/posts/onivim_sucks.md

 Onivim's source code is availabe on [GitHub](https://github.com/onivim/oni2), but its licences make it fall under the 'source availabe' catagory and not 'open source'.
-They do mention that the source code trickes down to the [oni2-mit](https://github.com/onivim/oni2-mit) repo, which contains (not yet) MIT-licenced code, **18 months** after each commit to the original repo.
+They do mention that the source code trickles down to the [oni2-mit](https://github.com/onivim/oni2-mit) repo, which contains (not yet) MIT-licenced code, **18 months** after each commit to the original repo.